vogelino/charlottestuby.com/content/stubyAndFischer.md

     textEndY: 12
     projectButtonText: ""
     projectTitle: "              Handmade reversible bomber jackets, 2021"
+  - projectTitle: AS/MG
+    projectDescription: >-
+      This project extends the exploration initiated with *Take the Opportunity to Elevate Yourself*, translating its playful spirit into a new domestic setting.
+Four second-hand chairs were sourced, fully dismantled, and reimagined through a meticulous process that combined restoration and textile design.

+      The metallic tubular structures were thermo-lacquered, while the seats and backs were recovered with textile compositions inspired by motocross attire.
+Using techniques such as appliqué, embroidery and quilting, the new coverings reinterpret the dynamic language of sportswear into functional furniture.

+      This continuation of the series reinforces the dialogue between craftsmanship, reuse, and visual expression — transforming familiar objects into uplifting and expressive design pieces.

+      Pictures by Simon Loiseau
+    projectButtonText: ""
+    projectButtonLink: ""
+    textStartX: 5
+    textStartY: 1
+    textEndX: 7
+    textEndY: 3
 ---
 Charlotte Stuby and Susanne Fischer are an artist duo whose collaborative practice bridges the realms of art, design, and textile craftsmanship.